jwodder/txtble/README.rst

 ``rstrip=True``
-   When ``border=False``, setting ``rstrip=False`` will cause the last cell of each row to still be padded with trailing whitespace in order to reach the full column width.
-(Normally, this whitespace is omitted when ``border=False`` as there is no end-of-line border to align.)
+   When ``border=False``, setting ``rstrip=False`` will cause the last cell of each row to still be padded with trailing whitespace and ``padding`` in order to reach the full column width.
+(Normally, this whitespace and ``padding`` is omitted when ``border=False`` as there is no end-of-line border to align.)
 This option is useful if you wish to append text to one or more lines of the output and have it appear strictly outside the table.

 .. _borderstyle: